 If your cat rides in the car with you for any reason, never leave it in the car – not even for a few minutes.
 It takes hardly any time for the temperature inside a car to sore to a dangerously high level.

 Often hot weather brings biting insects.
-Make sure you cat is always protected from these by spot on treatments.
+Make sure your cat is always protected from these by spot-on treatments.

 Heatstroke in Maine Coons

 A cat’s body temperature should be somewhere between 100.5 and 102.5° F. It’s not easy to measure a cat’s temperature at home but if you want to get an idea of this, the easiest way is with an ear thermometer.